-Unmarried children (under 21) of K-1 beneficiaries can receive K-2 non-immigrant status from their parent as long as they are included on the petition.
+Unmarried children (under 21) of K-1 beneficiaries can receive K-2 nonimmigrant status from their parents as long as applicants include them in the petition.
 Assuming they accompany their parent, a separate petition is not required.

-If you are already married to the immigrant living overseas than you need to consider the marriage visa option.
-This process can take several months for an i-130 approval and an additional year for an approved immigrant visa.
-Notice that these process are in fact very different so you cannot apply for a fiance visa if you are already married.
+If you are already married to an immigrant living overseas, you need to consider the marriage visa option.
+This process can take several months for an I-130 approval and an additional year for an approved immigrant visa.
+Notice that these processes are very different, so you cannot apply for a fiancé(e) visa if you are already married.
 An immigration attorney can better explain your options if you’re in this situation.

 Extend Your K-1 Visa Beyond Four Months